alula/TP1803-Windows-Guide/README.md

     Apply the new partitioning scheme to LUN0:

     ```bash
-    # THIS WILL ERASE YOUR DATA AND ANDROID FROM THE DEVICE
+    # THIS NUKES THE PARTITION TABLE AND POSSIBLY YOUR DATA
+    # MAKE SURE YOU HAVE A BACKUP OF YOUR DATA BEFORE PROCEEDING
     sgdisk --restore /tmp/windows64G.gpt /dev/block/sda

     # Reboot so the kernel can pick up the new partition table